 October 11, 2006 The future of sport is not just about training hard, it’s about monitoring the body and making intelligent decisions using the data available and a fine example of the high-tech understanding being developed in sport science is the work being done by Dr Martin Becker of the Fraunhofer Institute for Experimental Software Engineering IESE.
 Becker has developed a new intelligent training system which uses sensors, computers and actuators to help racing cyclists optimize their performance.
 Each bicycle is fitted with equipment that constantly registers the forces acting on the pedals.
 Further significant factors are the rider’s pulse and pedaling frequency, the speed and the gradient.
 All these readings are collected in a processor on the bicycle and radioed to a central processing unit where they are analyzed.
 The computer delivers individual training recommendations to each rider: He can view them on a display mounted on the handlebars or listen to them over headphones.

-« Back to Smart technology for racing cyclists
+Read the full article: Smart technology for racing cyclists